 Changing a Dirt Bike Tire

-Tire changing tools: Tire spoons are inexpensive, don't take up much space, and make the job much easier so they're at the top of the list.
-Motion Pro makes a very inexpensive set of tire spoons that will fit in most fanny packs.
-In a pinch you can use screwdrivers in place of the tire spoons, but it's a good idea to either tape the ends of the screwdrivers or wrap them in a t-shirt so they're not quite as sharp.
+Fortunately, you don't need a lot of tools to change a tire.
+Tire spoons are inexpensive, don't take up much space, and make the job much easier so they're at the top of the list.
+Motion Pro has a very inexpensive set of tire spoons on Amazon that will fit in most fanny packs.
+In a pinch you can use screwdrivers in place of the tire spoons, but it's a good idea to either tape the ends of the screwdrivers or wrap the ends in a t-shirt so they're not quite as sharp.
 A bead breaker isn't an absolute necessity, but it's another inexpensive tool that makes an unpleasant job a bit easier.
-Both are and are available at Amazon.
 You might also want to carry a puncture repair kit, spare valve stems, valve stem remover, tire pressure gauge, and some kind of lubricant (although soap works okay).

 Getting a flat tire is a bit like a dead battery - when your car won't start due to a dead battery, you can usually find someone willing to give you a jump, but not everyone carries jumper cables.
 If you get a flat tire on your dirt bike you can usually find someone willing to help change the tire, but they probably won't be carrying tire irons or a bead breaker in their back pocket.
 Tools rule!